-In 2023, SCT conducted rider surveys through a combination of online and paper surveys.
-The surveys asked riders to rate their experience with scheduling trips, riding in the vehicle, interacting with the diver, getting picked up and dropped off, and their overall satisfaction with SCT services.
-Depending on whether riders completed an online survey or paper survey, they could rate statements respectively as "Strongly Agree" or "Outstanding", "Agree" or "Good", "Satisfactory", "Disagree" or "Improvement Needed", or "Strongly Disagree" or "Unsatisfactory".
-Eighty-two percent of survey respondents rated their overall satisfaction with SCT services as "Strongly Agree" or "Outstanding", with the remainder of respondents rating their satisfaction with SCT services as "Agree" or "Good."
+In 2023, SCT began conducting rider surveys through a combination of online and paper surveys.
+The surveys ask riders to rate their experience with scheduling trips, riding in the vehicle, interacting with the diver, getting picked up and dropped off, and their overall satisfaction with SCT services.
+Depending on whether riders completed an online survey or paper survey, they can rate statements respectively as "Strongly Agree" or "Outstanding", "Agree" or "Good", "Satisfactory", "Disagree" or "Improvement Needed", or "Strongly Disagree" or "Unsatisfactory".
+Based on the 82 survey responses collected between July 2023 and March 2025, 83 percent of survey respondents rated their overall satisfaction with SCT services as "Strongly Agree" or "Outstanding".
+Aside from one (1) respondent who marked "Improvement Needed" and one respondent who did not answer the question, all other respondents rated their overall satisfaction with SCT services as "Good."
 Additional survey results are included in Appendix J: Sumter County Transit Rider Survey Results.